Free Radicals

 The Role of Antioxidants

-Antioxidants are compounds which neutralise free radicals by donating electrons, preventing cellular damage.
+Antioxidants are compounds that neutralize free radicals by donating electrons, preventing cellular damage.
 Key antioxidants include Vitamin C, Vitamin E, beta-carotene, and flavonoids, found in fruits, vegetables, and whole grains.

 Sources of Free Radicals